rfalvarez/20211102_gb/README.md

 - 'git add <FILE>': adds the <FILE> to the staging area
 - 'git commit': opens up text editor for you to type commit messages.
 	- 'git commit -m <MESSAGE>'

+-'HEAD':
+-'git diff': shows diff from all your files to last commit
+	-'git diff HEAD <FILE>": only diff the <FILE>
+	-